seancdavis/seancdavis-com/www/src/blog/posts/2013-08-05-dynamically-add-javascript-and-css-files-to-your-website-using-javascript.md

 tags:
   - css
   - javascript
-description: "When you can't use a JavaScript or CSS concatenater, this method can be useful for adding scripts and styles to your site on the fly."
+description: When you can't use a JavaScript or CSS concatenater, this method can be useful for adding scripts and styles to your site on the fly.
+image: /blog/default/default-lime-02.png
 ---

 This is how we typically add JavaScript and [CSS](/blog/wtf-is-css/) files to websites: